The four kinds of software architecture diagramming tools

 Examples:

-Diagrams-as-code Tools
+Diagrams-as-code tools

 Diagram-as-code tools allow developers to define architecture diagrams using code or markup, making them version-controllable and automatable within the software development lifecycle.